Med School Focuses on Underserved Areas

 ULM houses Louisiana’s only public school of pharmacy and has schools of nursing, physical therapy, kinesiology, occupational therapy, and other health sciences, offering many opportunities for research and educational collaboration for students.

-The new campus boasts some of the most modern medical teaching facilities available, including a high-tech simulation center, a 4,100-square-foot anatomy lab, and a 3,300-square-foot osteopathic manipulative medicine lab.
+The campus boasts some of the most modern medical teaching facilities available, including a high-tech simulation center, a 4,100-square-foot anatomy lab, and a 3,300-square-foot osteopathic manipulative medicine lab.

 VCOM-Louisiana was established to address a physician shortage in Louisiana, which currently ranks 39th in the U.S. for per capita primary care physicians.
 In fact, 81% of the state has been designated a health professional shortage area by the Louisiana Department of Health.

 By establishing the new campus in one of the most underserved areas of the country, VCOM-Louisiana graduates will have ample opportunity to further VCOM’s mission to prepare globally-minded, community-focused physicians to meet the needs of rural and medically underserved populations and make a real difference for citizens in the Delta region.

 VCOM is one of only 37 colleges of osteopathic medicine in the U.S. Osteopathic medicine is a distinct branch of medicine, emphasizing the interrelated unity of all systems in the body, each working with the other to heal in times of illness.